BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Sleeping at your apartment clears your stars faster (except at Megabuilding H10).
 Elevators and the metro still work while you're wanted.
 Dogtown is a safe place to escape to.
    - Shooting at police gets you 2 stars fast.
 Punching them adds much less.
    - Each district sends different people after you.
 Northside sends heavily armored cops.
 Arroyo sends Kang Tao.
 Japantown sends Tyger Claws.
 In the Badlands, Militech and drones show up from 2 stars.
 Pacifica has no police until 3 stars.
- - **Fighting gangs is legal.** [Fighting Gangs Allowed - Reasonable Police](https://www.nexusmods.com/cyberpunk2077/mods/19189) stops police from turning on you for fighting gangs.
-Hurting civilians or cops is still a crime.

 <p align="right"><a href="#top">Back to top</a></p>